 Significant Drinking Water Vulnerability Scores on Map

 Threat Policy Categories 10 8 2,4,6

 1. Waste Disposal

 2. Sewage Systems

 3, 4.
 Agricultural Source Material

 6, 7.
 Non-Agricultural Source Material

 8, 9.
 Commercial Fertilizer

 10, 11.
 Pesticide

 12, 13.
 Road Salt

 14. Storage of Snow

 15. Fuel

 16. DNAPLs

 17. Organic Solvents

 18. Aircraft De-icing

 21. Livestock Area

 22. Oil Pipelines

-Note: T his table provides a summary of the a ctivities lis sted in the Clean

 Note: This table provides a summary of the activities listed in the Clean Water Act (2006) that apply as Prescribed Drinking Water Threats (PDWT) within Non-GUDI Wellhead Protection Zones on this map.
 For details refer to the Drinking Water Threats Tables from the Ministry of the Environment and Climate Change, and the text of this Source Protection Plan.

-"Application of Commercial Fertilizer, Non-Agricultural Source Material, and Road Salt may not be a significant drinking water threat in some areas due to the %managed land, livestock density, and/or % impervious surface calculations for these areas.
+Application of Commercial Fertilizer, Non-Agricultural Source Material, and Road Salt may not be a significant drinking water threat in some areas due to the % managed land, livestock density, and/or % impervious surface calculations for these areas.
 See the text of this plan for further details.

-- 1. Updated November 8, 2018 - Larger scale mapping of some map layers, including roads and vulnerability scores, is available at www.sourcewater.ca. - 3.
+1. Updated November 8, 2018

+Larger scale mapping of some map layers, including roads and vulnerability scores, is available at www.sourcewater.ca.
 This map is for illustrative purposes only.
-Information contained hereon is not a substitute for professional review or a site survey and is subject to change without notice.
+Information contained bereon is not a substitute for professional review or a site survey a hereon is not a substitute for professional review or a site survey and is subject to change without notice.
 The Grand River Conservation Authority takes no responsibility for, nor guarantees, the accuracy of the information contained on this map.
 Any interpretations or conclusions drawn from this map are the sole responsibility of the user.